Posted on Friday April 3, 2020

 Mutual aid is the idea that community members can help take care of each other by sharing resources and skills, checking in on each other and providing reliable support structures, such as families and organizations.
 Mutual aid can prove to be even more essential for persons with disabilities.
 Lauren Cagle’s template for Creating a Mutual Aid Group will be a helpful starting point.

 We encourage planning and making decisions now that will protect you and your family from the COVID-19 outbreak.
-You can follow the following guidelines to help prepare:

 - Wash your hands often for 20 seconds with warm water and soap